 I love my children and no matter how long some days feel, the months fly by and they are growing up way to fast.
 This reality causes me anxiety on a semi-weekly basis as it seems like only yesterday that Eden was born and tomorrow that she’ll be headed off to college.
 However, despite my pure dread of them growing up, all the extra hands the other week gave me a glimpse of what life might be like when this stay-at-home parent thing eases up a bit and I can spend all day creating recipes and taking photograph (for the cookbook I will eventually write) and this blog.

 So I suppose I am addressing some of the thoughts I wrestled with over the recent “unplugged” week.
 There will be many seasons of life and the best way for me to live is by being fully present with each one.
 What’s that mean?
 I’m not sure.
 But perhaps, rather than fearing the future because that means my babies will be all grown or anxiously awaiting the future because that means my babies will be grown, I accept the good and the bad, the hard and the easy, of now.
 And overall choosing thankfulness.

 How did I get here?
-Wasn’t I writing about pudding?
+Wasn’t I writing about Vegan Chocolate Peanut Butter Pudding?